 For most of us it's hard to hide technology, so try to integrate it into your décor as best you can.
 Let's face it: in the real world, decorating involves dealing with a television.
 It's probably even safe to say that for many people the television is a focal point.
 But finding a place to put the television in your living room and other rooms in the house without compromising your furniture arrangement and décor can be a challenge.

 Find a Power Source

 Locate the closest power source to where you want to put your TV.
 Make sure there's enough of a power supply to handle any extras like Blu-ray players and sound systems.
 Also, consider where the windows are and how much glare you'll get on the screen.

-First of all, it's always best to put the television on eye-level.
+First of all, it's always best to put the television at eye level.
 This is best so that when you are seated, you're not straining your neck or eyes by looking up or down to see the screen.
 Usually, about 4 feet off the ground is good.
 Then multiply the diagonal width of the screen by three to determine the best viewing distance.
 (You can't always do this, but it's a good place to start.)

 Choose a Focal Point